Bird (2024 film): Casting

 Keoghan reportedly came aboard the project in May 2023 after leaving the cast of Ridley Scott epic Gladiator II.
 That same month Franz Rogowski was revealed to be in talks to join the cast.

 Filming

-Principal photography took place in the south of England with filming locations including Gravesend, Dartford, Ashford and Bean, Kent in June 2023.
+Principal photography took place in the south of England with filming locations including Gravesend, Northfleet, Ashford and Bean, Kent in June 2023.
 In July 2023 filming took place on the Isle of Sheppey.
 Robbie Ryan served as the cinematographer.

 Letters were also dropped to residents of Kent's letter boxes by the film's location manager Mark Lambert.

 A letter from Bird's location manager attempting to find filming locations.

 Soundtrack

 The soundtrack was scored by British electronic artist Burial.
 It also featured tracks by Fontaines D.C., Sleaford Mods and Coldplay.